RWNowak/CypressTests/README.md

-# Cypress-Fundamentals
+# Cypress Tests

-Code repo for Pluralsight course Cypress 9 Fundamentals by Adhithi Ravichandran
+Some tests in Cypress